 In North Carolina, alimony is only awarded to the dependent spouse.
 This refers to the spouse whose income is insufficient to maintain the marital standard of living.
 When determining the amount, duration, and manner of payment of the alimony, courts often look at several factors.

 Furthermore, in the state of North Carolina, alimony is not determined using an alimony calculator as in other states.
 This means that judges do not follow any set guidelines or formula for determining the alimony award.
-At Hedahl & Radtke Family Law Center, our Fayetteville, NC divorce attorney can work hard to understand the facts of your situation and help you seek a beneficial resolution in court.
+At Hedahl & Radtke Family Law Center, our Fayetteville alimony attorney can work hard to understand the facts of your situation and help you seek a beneficial resolution in court.

 The state of North Carolina recognizes two main types of spousal support: post-separation support and alimony.
 Post-separation support is a temporary award meant to help the dependent spouse until the final court order of alimony is awarded.
 Payments for post-separation support are usually given on a monthly basis and can include medical coverage, use of and payment for a vehicle, and use of a home and mortgage payments.

 Alimony, on the other hand, is the long-term support that can be paid in a lump sum, periodically over the course of a set amount of time, or for the lifetime of the dependent spouse.
 If circumstances change later on, either spouse may petition the court to modify the alimony order so long as the request is filed before the alimony term ends.
-Our Fayetteville, NC divorce lawyer can provide legal assistance for a variety of alimony issues.
+Our alimony lawyer in Fayetteville can provide legal assistance for a variety of alimony issues.